-- Additional information about your wedding day, like timings, whos who, what the theme is, do you have anything fun planned I need to know about (party games? a crazy first dance?)
+Additional information about your wedding day, like timings, who’s who, what the theme is, do you have anything fun planned I need to know about (party games? blow up dinosaur appearance?)

 Basically all the stuff I need to do my job brilliantly.
 You’ll know all of the information I collect, because you will have filled it all in, and if there is anything you don’t want to tell me you don’t have to!
 Though addresses are really helpful so I know where to go on the day....

 After the wedding: being a photographic business I also create and manage images as per the contractual agreement(s).
 I will store things like invoices, contact and contract details for a maximum period of 6 years (for the tax man).
 I talk a bit more about how and why I store things further down.

 Direct Marketing from me: Don't worry unless you have specifically opted into a newsletter (I don't actually do one and haven't in all the years I have been in business) then you won't hear from me outside the realms of me providing my service to you.
 Which might include things like album and print sales.
 I will of course get in touch to see how you are getting on with wedding planning or just to say hello.
 Even after I have delivered your awesome photos I might email to say hi or if something reminds me of you, but if you'd like me to stop contacting you at any point - just say.

 2. Providing your personal data to others and why:

 I solemnly swear that I am up to no good.
 Just kidding, I simply could not resist a Harry Potter reference when I started to type that sentence.
 I am up to all the good and will not pass your information to anyone other than those I need to in order to fulfil my services with you.
 I will never work with a company that is not GDPR compliant.
 Here’s who will likely store some info on you and why: